sfc-gh-puneet-lakhanpal/embedding_calculation_with_model_registry_to_spcs_deployment/README.md

 # Embedding calculation using model registry to SPCS deployment

-This repo shows how to deployment an embedding model into SPCS using model registry.
-Also performs how to interact with the REST API in a single record format, as well as with locust using JWT authentication.
+This repo shows how to deploy `sentence-transformers/all-MiniLM-L6-v2`, an embedding model from Huggingface into Snowpark Container Services (SPCS) using Snowflake ML model registry.
+Also shows how to interact with the REST API in a single record format, as well as with locust performance testing tool using SPCS JWT authentication.

 Locust Test report overview: